Tennessee Bicycle Accident Lawyer

 If you or a loved one have been harmed by the negligent actions of another party, you should consider securing legal representation.
 Ali Awad, the CEO Lawyer, is an experienced negotiator who can orchestrate a settlement with the insurance company on your behalf.

 In three short years, Ali Awad managed to make a new personal injury law firm into an eight-figure company with some of the most experienced personal injury attorneys in the field.
-More than twenty years of experience means these attorneys have a successful track record of over 99%, and now they’ve brought their expertise to Tennessee.
+More than twenty years of experience means these attorneys have a successful track record of over 99%, and now they’ve brought their experience to Tennessee.

 The CEO Lawyer has more than a million followers on social media who enjoy his entertaining yet practical legal advice every day.
 If you have questions about your bicycle injury situation, call The CEO Lawyer and his team now at (423) 777-8888 for a free, no-obligation consultation.